MustardChef/WSABuilds/README.md

 ### New CLI and GUI Uninstall Tool Coming Soon!
 Join the Discord for announcements and updates.

-> Note: If you want to preseve your data, make a backup of the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` file.
-After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache` folder.
+> **Note**:

-1. Go to the Start Menu
+>
-2. Type `Windows Subsystem for Android`
+> If you want to preseve your data, make a backup of the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` file.
+After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Package\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache` folder.

-3. Once the Windows Subsystem For Android™ app shows, click `App settings` in the right pane
+- To remove WSA installed through WSABuild:

-4. In the Settings window that opens, scroll down and click `Terminate`
+   - **1.)** Make sure that Windows Subsystem For Android™ is not running
-5. Click `Repair`
+   - **2.)** Search for ``Windows Subsystem For Android™ Settings`` using the built-in Windows Search, or through Add and Remove Programs and press uninstall
-6. Click `Reset`
+   - **3.)** Delete the WSA folder that extracted and Run.bat was run from (MagiskOnWSA folder)
-7. Close the Settings app
+   - **4.)** Go to ``%LOCALAPPDATA%/Packages/`` and delete the folder named ``MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe``

-8. Go to the Start Menu
+      - If you get an error that states that the file(s) could not be deleted, make sure that WSA is turned off

-9. Type `Windows Subsystem for Android`
+- To remove WSA installed from the Microsoft Store:

-10. Once the Windows Subsystem For Android™ app shows, click `Uninstall` in the right pane
+   - **1.)** Search for ``Windows Subsystem For Android™ Settings`` using the built-in Windows Search, or through Add and Remove Programs and press uninstall

 </details>

 &nbsp;